Thanks for your interest in the NC Environmental Education Certification Program!

 Timely Submission of Credits

-Program enrollees are expected to submit credits by EE Forms on a regular basis, preferably one or a few at the time as the activities are completed.
-Enrollees who do not submit credits within one year of their enrollment date may be dropped from the program.
+Program enrollees are expected to submit credits using an Environmental Education Experience Form on a regular basis, preferably one or a few at the time as the activities are completed.
+This helps us track your progress and give you accurate and timely feedback..

 Technology Requirements

-Enrollees need easy access to a computer, and an email account that can be associated with their online account which keeps a record of credits.
+Enrollees need easy access to a computer, and an active email account that can be associated with their online account which keeps a record of credits.
+This also allows us to contact you if we have any program updates or questions about your credit submissions.
 This should be the same email used to send EE Forms to the EE Certification Program Managers.
 Access to a scanner or scanning app for a mobile device is helpful in submitting EE Forms.
 Some workshops, programs, and classes may require a smart phone or similar mobile device.
 Many workshops and programs are outside, so they may require appropriate footwear and clothing for conditions.
+Always check with your workshop or program provider if you have questions about clothing, equipment or accessibility.

 North Carolina-based Program

-Credit experiences from other states can be used toward certification and there are no specific requirements that the enrollee reside in North Carolina.
+Credit experiences from other states can be used toward certification as long as they met program guidelines, and there are no specific requirements that the enrollee reside in North Carolina.
 However, note that the North Carolina program has specific requirements for Criteria I workshops that may not be easily available outside of the state, and many professional development experiences in North Carolina have been developed with the EE Certification Program in mind.
-Also, at least five site visit hours must be done within North Carolina, with no exceptions for out-of-state participants.
+Out-of-state enrollees must still complete at least 5 of their site visit hours in North Carolina.

 Prerequisite and Enrollment